-We clearly out-classed SENSUAL DAYDREAMS in every way.
+We clearly out-classed SENSUAL DAYDREAMS

 In the words of one guy that was there that night, "It's clear

-clear who's got the better show!"
+who's got the better show!"
 EROTIC NIGHTMARES and SENSUAL

-SENSUAL DAYDREAMS eventaully changed their named to SINS
+DAYDREAMS eventually changed their named to SINS

-And Adam turned out to be a good friend.
+And Adam saw the error of his ways and turned out to be a good friend.

 He looked out for people and encouraged them.